 Please let us know at least a few days in advance, so we can arrange everything needed, and get together people with similar interests and skills (we're not necessarily on the mountain every day).

 - Snow hiking, on skis (and even beginners can handle these!) or snowshoes.
 A stroll through the snowy woods, hot lunch on a snow table (even a little wine for those who wish).

 - Telemark ski lessons, for those who have never tried the fun of freeheeling

 - Introduction to avalanche thinking.
 We have two Level 1-certified guides who can get you thinking about what it means to go into the backcountry, give you some basic tools and approaches, and get you used to using your "avy eyes" before you head off into untouched snow.
 The backcountry is great, but your knowledge of the risks is key.

 For those new to deep powder or backcountry skiing:

-We head into the Myoko back/backcountry, or to places like Tateyama, Oze and even Mt.
-Fuji in the spring; Tateyama in the fall.
+- We head into the Myoko back/backcountry, or to places like Tateyama, Oze and even Mt.
+Fuji from April; Tateyama in November.

 Spring to autumn

 Hiking and trekking